How to Use the Multnomah Falls Timed Entry Permit System in 2025

 Why are Multnomah Falls Timed Entry Permits required?

-The goal of the Multnomah Falls Timed Entry Permit is to increase safety and reduce crowding at Multnomah Falls and the roads around it.
+The goal of the Multnomah Falls Timed Entry Permit is to increase safety and reduce crowding at Multnomah Falls.
 The US Forest Service and Oregon Department of Transportation are hoping to prevent dangerous back-ups on Interstate 84 and make the area around Multnomah Falls safer for cyclists and pedestrians.
+Honestly, it was turning into a circus before they started requiring permits in the summer.
+Multnomah Falls has always been popular, but it’s reached a new level within the last five years.

 Do I need a timed entry permit to see Multnomah Falls?